-More and more of us are ditching tap water and using filter bottles to achieve improved levels of hydration.
+More and more of us are ditching tap water, and the urge to buy bottled water, to use filter bottles to achieve improved levels of hydration.

 If you thought these ubiquitous slimline vessels were nothing more than a fashion statement, guess again: using a portable water filter is all about gaining access to clean, safe, fresh drinking water wherever you are.